saltant-org/saltant/README.md

 often).
 You can find documentation for saltant at [saltant.readthedocs.io](https://saltant.readthedocs.io/en/latest/).

+saltant is currently a stand-alone application.
+However, with minimal effort, saltant's main functionality can be used within an existing Django project. saltant's task running code is contained in its `tasksapi` Django app, which works independently of the saltant Django project.
+Please raise an issue if you are interested in isolating saltant's `tasksapi` app for use within another Django project, and we'll make it happen.

 ## Overview

 saltant revolves around four main concepts: containers, task types, task